 The weight lifter wanting to tap into the health benefits of cardio while protecting the size of his muscles will find high intensity interval training (HIIT) terrific.
 HIIT plays with heart rate variation, which means that a short stint of hard work and breathlessness is followed by a recovery period – and then, it’s all repeated again.
 The duration of a HIIT workout is short, but the list of its health benefits is long.

 Go BEyond Your Potential

-Although there’s value in doing what you enjoy and in exercising the way you want to, sometimes stepping out of the familiar, tried-and-true format is exactly what you need to maximize your fitness potential and reach your goals.
+Although there’s value in doing what you enjoy, sometimes stepping out of the familiar format is exactly what you need to maximize your fitness and reach your goals.

-Chances are you will notice some unexpected benefits, too, and fly up those steep hills, thanks to your strong glutes and quads, or breeze through your heavy lift sets without getting nearly as breathless as before.
+Chances are that by trying new ways of exercising you’ll notice some unexpected benefits, too.
+Maybe you’ll fly up those steep hills thanks to your strong glutes and quads, or breeze through your heavy lift sets without getting nearly as breathless as before.